Future prospects on testing extensions to $\Lambda$CDM through the weak lensing of gravitational waves: Forecasting a joint standard siren+weak lensing analysis

-For the weak lensing of gravitational waves, in this framework we have assumed a well-known cosmic merger rate density $\mathcal{R}(z)$ in Eq.\;(\ref{eq:pth}).
-We see that, contrary to regular weak lensing analyses, the redshift distribution becomes cosmology dependent, through the comoving volume.
-By exploiting added knowledge of the expected distribution of sources with redshift, we can perform a first order decoupling of astrophysics and cosmology.
-Expected astrophysical parameters such as spin and mass distributions can be found from many observations.
-This will be possible with 3G detectors as we start to constrain the formation channels of binary mergers, leading to an observationally motivated expression for $\mathcal{R}(z)$.
-There is good evidence that 3G GW detectors will be capable of tightly constraining $\mathcal{R}(z)$ for different merger populations \cite{future_Rz_A,future_Rz_B}.
+For the weak lensing of gravitational waves, in this framework we generate the observed redshift distribution using a fixed $\mathcal{R}(z)$ in Eq.\;(\ref{eq:pth}).
+If the form of $\mathcal{R}(z)$ is well-known, then the cosmology dependence of $p(z)$, through the comoving volume term, can be exploited.
+Expected astrophysical parameters such as spin and mass distributions contributing to the form of $\mathcal{R}(z)$ can be found from many observations, and through this added knowledge we can perform a first order decoupling of astrophysics and cosmology.
+This will be possible with 3G detectors as we start to constrain the formation channels of binary mergers, leading to an observationally motivated expression for $\mathcal{R}(z)$ \cite{future_Rz_A,future_Rz_B,BBH_Rz_errors}.
 Knowing $\mathcal{R}(z)$ means the cosmology dependence of $p(z)$ can be exploited, and also reduces our sensitivity to selection effects usually present in an observed $p(z)$.
+Again we use \texttt{BPASS} for $\mathcal{R}(z)$'s.
+We choose this non-parametric model due to its good agreement with observations.
+A parametric model, while possible to marginalise over, could produce wildly incorrect rates and therefore not be a useful model.
 Fig.\;\ref{fig:varpz} shows a comparison between forecasts found when $p(z)$ is kept fixed with the fiducial cosmology, or allowed to vary in the derivative calculation.
 These contours show constraints given by the weak lensing of GWs only (not combined with the standard siren measurement).
 It can be seen how the $w_0-w_a$ degeneracy is shifted, and information is gained on $w_a$.
 For other parameters, allowing $p(z)$ to vary leads to some cancellation of parameter dependence and therefore weaker constraints.
 The combined standard siren and weak lensing constraints are only marginally affected.
+Tests were performed to check whether uncertainties in $\mathcal{R}(z)$ could affect parameter uncertainties, and we found that even large errors in $\mathcal{R}(z)$ do not have an effect on quoted results.